Jaspix/mpv-llm-subtrans/README.md

 - `Alt+T`: Toggle **progressive translation** (translates ahead from current playback position).
 Press again to cancel.
 - `Alt+Shift+T`: Toggle **full translation** (translates the entire subtitle track in one pass).
 Press again to cancel.

 Subtitles are loaded automatically on the fly as each line streams in.
 Temporary chunk files are cleaned up automatically when mpv exits.
-Detailed error logs are written to `llm_subtrans_error.log` if an API error occurs.
+Detailed error logs are written to `llm_subtrans_error.log` if an error occurs.